 Gnomon.
 William Turner, of Turner Associates in St. Louis, made the gnomon.

 Pedestal.
 Earth Works Inc. made the pedestal of limestone they quarried in Perry County.

 Location.
 This sundial is located at the Perry County Courthouse in Perryville, Missouri.
 Extensive renovation of the Courthouse was completed in time for its celebration with this sundial on August 19, 2017, the weekend of the total solar eclipse.

 Erected 2017 by Perry County Missouri.

 Location.
 37° 43.512′ N, 89° 51.794′ W. Marker is in Perryville, Missouri, in Perry County.
-Marker is at the intersection of North Jackson Street and West St. Joseph Street, on the right when traveling north on North Jackson Street.
-Touch for map.
-Marker and sundial monument are located on the Perry County Courthouse grounds, near the southwest corner of the courthouse.
+Marker is at the intersection of North Jackson Street and West St. Joseph Street, on the right when traveling north on Touch for map.
 Marker is at or near this postal address: 15 West Sainte Marie Street, Perryville MO 63775, United States of America.
+Touch for directions.

 More about this marker.
 Marker consists of three metal plaques mounted on three sides of a waist-high, polished local limestone pedestal.
 There is a commemorative sundial mounted on top of the pedestal.

 1. Eclipse History.
 Many Scientific Discoveries have been made during solar eclipses.
 The moon’s unique ability to cover the sun’s disk has allowed investigations of the corona and chromosphere as well as verification of the theory of General Relativity.
 (Submitted on July 5, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)